Intel-bigdata/Spark-PMoF/doc/RPMem_shuffle_enabling_guide.md

  yum install epel-release
  yum install cmake3 ninja-build pandoc
 ```
 ####  4.1.2 Switch Configuration

-This part is vendor specific, please check your switch menu accordingly.
+This part is vendor specific, **please check your switch menu accordingly.**

-Below example is Arista 7060 CX2 100Gb Switch, it is to configure the
-100Gb port to work at 40Gb.

-# Connect the console port to PC.
+Connect the console port to PC.
 Username is admin.
 No password.
 Enter
 global configuration mode.

+Below example is based on Arista 7060 CX2 100Gb Switch, it is to configure the
+100Gb port to work at 40Gb to match the NIC speed. *It is NOT required if your NIC and calbes are match.*
-# Config Switch Speed to 40Gb/s
+**Config Switch Speed to 40Gb/s**

 ```
 switch\# enable
 switch\# config